CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab06.md

 ### Task 4: Test your custom content filter

-Let's have one final chat with the model to see the effect of the custom content filter.
+In this task, you’ll return to the Chat Playground to validate the new filter.
+You’ll run prompts that were previously allowed or partially blocked and confirm that the stricter custom filter now blocks them as expected.

 1. In the navigation pane, select **Playgrounds (1)** to open the Chat playground.
 Ensure a new session has been started with your **Phi-4 (2)** model.